 Funds may be spent on the following types of uses:

-FHL on-campus housing (not off campus), Dining Hall fees and Lab or Facilities Use fees.
+FHL on-campus housing (not off-campus), Dining Hall meals, and Facility & Lab fees.

-Charges for use of the Ocean Acidification Experimental Laboratory (OAEL), small boats, and the Centennial.
+Charges for use of small boats and the R/V Kittiwake.

 Supplies, but not equipment (defined as durable goods with a life of 1+ year, including computer accessories).
-If your research project requires equipment, it can be covered with permission of the FHL Director, but the equipment will stay at FHL at the conclusion of your stay.
+If your project requires equipment, it may be covered with permission of the FHL Director, but the equipment will stay at FHL at the conclusion of your stay.

 A one-page statement of interest outlining your research objectives